ashoks773/TargetBioactivityAnalysis/README.md

 `lazypredict`
 `keras`
 `tensorflow`
-You can install these packages using pip3 or pip:
 > Get PaDEL-Descriptor file: wget https://github.com/dataprofessor/bioinformatics/raw/master/padel.zip to compute Descriptors

 ### The pipeline has been divided into multiple steps